viamrobotics/docs/docs/tutorials/get-started/blink-an-led.md

 Paste the boilerplate code from the **Code sample** tab of the Viam app into the file in your code editor, and save the file.

 You can now run the code.
-Doing so will ensure that the Viam SDK is properly installed and that the `viam-server` instance on your robot is live.
+Doing so will ensure that the Viam SDK is properly installed and that the `viam-server` instance on your machine is live.

 Run your code: